popcor255/mintapi/README.md

       --filename FILENAME, -f FILENAME
                             write results to file. can be {csv,json} format. default is to write to stdout.
-      --keyring             Use OS keyring for storing password information --headless            Whether to execute chromedriver with no visible window.
+      --headless            Whether to execute chromedriver with no visible window.
 	  --use-chromedriver-on-path